hstreamdb/docs-next/docs/receive/subscription-in-platform.md

 ## Preparation

-1. If you do not have an account, please [apply for a trial first](../start/try-out-hstream-platform.md#apply-for-a-trial) and log in.
+1. If you do not have an account, please [apply for a trial](../start/try-out-hstream-platform.md#apply-for-a-trial) first and log in.
 After logging in, click **Subscriptions** on the left sidebar to enter the subscriptions page.

 2. If you have already logged in, click **Subscriptions** on the left sidebar to enter the **Subscriptions** page.

-3. Click the **New Subscription** button to create a subscription.
+3. Click the **New subscription** button to create a subscription.

 ## Create a subscription

-After clicking the **New Subscription** button, you will be directed to the **New Stream** page.
+After clicking the **New subscription** button, you will be directed to the **New subscription** page.
 You need to set some necessary properties for your stream and create it:

 1. Specify the **Subscription ID**.
 You can refer to [Guidelines to name a resource](../write/stream.md#guidelines-to-name-a-resource) to name a subscription.